Mickekofi/CampusRun/README.md

 ---

 ### Our Promise
-> “CampusRun will allow all affliates to move across campus in under 5 minutes instead of walking 20 minutes.”
+> “CampusRun will allow all affliates smart mobility across campus in under 5 minutes instead of walking 20 minutes.”

 ---